 Corporate identity materials (logo, letterhead, envelopes, etc.)

-Who will be the ESES spokesperson(s)

-AdvertisingWhich coalition members will attend the press briefings?
+ESES spokesperson(s) for briefings, meetings and to receive press calls

+Budget for tactical development, production and deployment?

+AdvertisingWill it be one person?
+Or, will the responsibilities be shared by several members who rotate

-, strategic messaging and ADVERTISING TIMETABLE
+We look forward to discussing this proposed, strategic messaging and action plan with you.

+Thank you.

+APPENDIX: ADVERTISING TIMETABLE

-We have also prepared a timetable for advertising development and production, as well as the reservation of advertising space, as appropriate.
+We have prepared a timetable for advertising development and production, as well as the reservation of advertising media space, as appropriate.
 As with the survey discussed above, we recommend starting any advertising on June 21.

-Please note that due to the time constraints we face, the following timetable assumes no photo shoot for the print advertising, if needed.
-Instead, we will use stock photos or graphics.
+Please note that due to the time constraints we face, the following timetable assumes no photo shoot for the print advertising.
+Instead, we would use either all type or some combination of stock photos and graphics.

 Week of May 21